tc39/notes/es7/2015-09/sept-23.md

 "Return Abrupt Completion" is for any kind of return from current execution

 BT: case where promise returned by async function, awaiting 5 promises?
-A promise is canceled, reasonable to handle that promuse and move onto the next thing—otherwise have to nest 5 try/finally deep.
+A promise is canceled, reasonable to handle that promise and move onto the next thing—otherwise have to nest 5 try/finally deep.

 Discussion of return, cancelation and recovery.